 From bathrooms to bedrooms and kitchens to corners, the Peace Lily will flourish in just about any nook or cranny but are ideally suited to low-light areas.

 When it comes to housemates, Peace Lilies are low-maintenance.
 When it comes to keeping them alive and thriving, the biggest problem is overwatering.
-Peace Lilies like their soil slightly moist, not soggy.
 Water the soil thoroughly and wait for the water to drain through, then empty any excess water sitting in the saucer.
 Allow the top 3-5cm of soil to dry out before watering again.
 In the cooler months, your plant won’t want as much water.

 Temperature & Humidity